FREE CASE REVIEW

 However, these statements can be used against you later.
 Let your attorney handle all conversations with insurance companies and the other party to avoid compromising your case.

-Take Notes on Your Symptoms
+6. Take Notes on Your Symptoms

-Even though you may have received medical attention, keeping track of your symptoms is analytical.
+Even though you may have received medical attention, keeping track of your symptoms is crucial.
 Brain injuries, especially concussions, may result in cognitive and emotional issues such as headaches, memory loss, irritability, and confusion.

 Write down every symptom you experience, and note how they change over time.
 This record will not only help your doctors manage your recovery.
 Nevertheless, it will also be valuable when seeking compensation for your injury.

-File an Insurance Claim Promptly
+7. File an Insurance Claim Promptly

 After a motorcycle accident, you will need to file an insurance claim.
 Your insurance company will need information about the accident, including the police report and medical records.
 However, be cautious when dealing with insurance companies.